What is your role at Rémy Cointreau?

 The definition of “Compliance” is not simple.
 The word “Compliance” itself is not the subject of consensus.
 In my opinion, this is a set of procedures and means to ensure respect of:

 - Rules and standards applicable to the company by all its employees and managers;

 - Company values and a culture of ethics.

-The Compliance Department must implement an effective system to prevent the risk of infringement of the rules and standards applicable to the company.
-Compliance helps to ensure better risk management, moreover, compliance must demonstrate its ability to create value.
+The Compliance Department must implement an effective system to prevent the risk of infringement regarding the rules and standards applicable to the company.
+Compliance helps to ensure better risk management, moreover, compliance must prove its ability to create value.